xXleowXx/gitlab-charts/doc/backup-restore/index.md

 # Backuping up and Restoring GitLab instances

 GitLab Helm chart provides a specific pod named `task-runner` that acts as an interface for the purpose of backing up and restoring GitLab instances.
-It is equipped with a `backup-utility` executable for this task.
+It is equipped with a `backup-utility` executable which interacts with other necessary pods for this task.

 ## Prerequisites
 1. `task-runner` pod should be enabled in the deployment.
 This is enabled by passing `--set gitlab.task-runner.enabled=true` configuration to the `helm install` command.